Unboxed-Software/solana-course/content/intro-to-anchor.md

 })
 ```

-Next, create the second test for the `increment` instruction.
+Next, create the second test for the `increment` instruction:

 ```ts
 it("Incremented the count", async () => {